What to Expect When You’re Expecting Your First Standing Desk

 If you’re buying a desk that’s going to go into a cubicle be aware that a 4’ desk will not fit well in a 4’ cubicle.
 Look for desks that have a “pinch trim” (in this example 47”-wide to fit well in a 4-foot cubicle.)

 - Most stand-up desks these days also come in a variety of finishes, so take a good look around the room and think about which base colors and desktop finishes will look best in your office.
 There are numerous options in terms of desktop materials — from old school high-pressure laminate (HPL) to luxurious (and pricier) solid wood.
 Be sure to check out our complete guide to desktop materials before you go shopping.
 As a rule of thumb, the cheaper the desk the fewer options there’ll be for colors, and conversely the more upscale you go, the more sizes and colors you’ll be likely able to select from.

-- In adopting a standing desk you might be giving up desk drawers that you had before, so be sure to investigate the options for adding drawers or file cabinets and even monitor risers to give you enough space for your stuff at your new sit-stand workstation.
+In adopting a standing desk you might be giving up desk drawers that you had before, so be sure to investigate the best options for adding drawers and other storage accessories to your standing desk or our round-up of the best standing desks with built-in drawers.

 Assembling Your Workstation